Uti possidetis: The Brazilian frontier movement into Spanish-claimed lands

-In 1494 Spain and Portugal agreed to "divide" the undiscovered world between them.
-The Treaty of Tordesillas prescribed an imaginary line running from pole to pole: Spain was to have the lands to the west of that line, Portugal to the east.
-Shortly afterwards, and around the same time, expeditions from both countries "discovered" South America.
+In 1494 Spain and Portugal agreed to modify the 1492 papal bull which divided the world into two spheres of influence, with each country agreeing that it would respect the other's acquisitions on either side of an imaginary line.
+The Treaty of Tordesillas modified this imaginary line running from pole to pole: Spain was to have the lands to the west of that line, Portugal to the east.
+Shortly afterwards, and around the same time, expeditions from both countries discovered South America.
 As the new continent was explored it was gradually realised that the Tordesillas line, though rather vague, gave Portugal only a corner of it, the vast majority going to Spain.

 Despite that, for the next 400 years Portuguese America, and its successor Brazil, expanded relentlessly in a generally westwards direction, deep into the lands claimed by Spain and its successors.
-Summarised E. Bradford Burns: Today Brazil comprises about half the continent.
+Summarised E. Bradford Burns:

+Today Brazil comprises about half the continent.

 The Portuguese got an early start owing to Spanish acquiescence.
 Although Portugal and Spain legally were separate kingdoms, the same Spanish dynasty sat on both thrones from 1580 to 1640.
-Portuguese settlers ignored the Tordesillas limit, but the Spanish crown did not object to their incursions.
-Thus, by mid 17th century — see map (a) — the Portuguese had established incursive footholds around the mouth of the Amazon and along the south Atlantic coast.
+Portuguese settlers ignored the Tordesillas limit, and the Spanish crown did not object to their incursions.
+Thus, by mid 17th century – see map (a) – the Portuguese had established incursive footholds around the mouth of the Amazon and along the south Atlantic coast.